 Saw palmetto is LIKELY SAFE for most people.
 Side effects are usually mild.
 Some people have reported dizziness, headache, nausea, vomiting, constipation, and diarrhea.
 Some people have reported that saw palmetto causes impotence.
-But these side effects do not seem to occur any more often with saw palmetto than with a sugar pill.
+However, these side effects do not seem to occur any more often with saw palmetto than with a sugar pill.

 There is some concern that saw palmetto might cause liver or pancreas problems in some people.
 There have been two reports of liver damage and one report of pancreas damage in people who took saw palmetto.
-But there is not enough information to know if saw palmetto was the actual cause of these side effects.
+However, there is not enough information to know if saw palmetto was the actual cause of these side effects.

 Special precautions & warnings: